 - Secondary definitions.

 - Example in context.
-I use a search engine to find the word in context, as someone else has used it in a book or article.
-I then copy the example sentence into my journal.
+Use a search engine to find the word in context and copy the example sentence into your journal.

-- My own sentence.
-I write a sentence to illustrate the word’s meaning and to demonstrate to myself that I have mastered its use.
+- Create a sentence.
+Write a sentence to illustrate the word’s meaning and demonstrate to yourself that you can master its use.